Police seeking information on two alleged burglaries

 WATAUGA COUNTY — High Country Crime Stoppers, Watauga County Sheriff’s Office and the Seven Devils Police Department are seeking the public’s help in solving a pair of alleged burglaries they believe are connected.

-According to police, The Pedalin’ Pig restaurant in Seven Devils was broken into on June 3 followed by New River Building Supply in Boone on June 21.
+According to police, The Pedalin’ Pig restaurant in Banner Elk was broken into on June 3 followed by New River Building Supply in Boone on June 21.
 Both events occurred during the early morning hours, police say.

 Crime Stoppers says two males were captured on video camera surveillance at both locations after cutting wires outside and breaking in, targeting cash at both locations.